ArslanManzoor/Resumes-Prediction/README.md

 # Resumes-Prediction
-Take Resume in PDF and predictict its Job
+Take Resume in PDF and predict its Job's based using classified learning